Githubneos/Keerthan_2025/index.md

   // Function to check the user's guess function checkGuess() {
-    let guess = document.getElementById('guess').value;  // Get user input from the text box guess = parseInt(guess);  // Convert the input to an integer let message = "";  // String to store the message
+    // Data abstraction: get user input from the text box let guess = document.getElementById('guess').value;
+    guess = parseInt(guess);  // Convert the input to an integer let message = "";  // String to store the message

-    // Conditionals to compare the guess with the secret number if (guess < secretNumber) {
+    // Conditional statements to compare the guess with the secret number if (guess < secretNumber) {
       message = "Too low!";
     } else if (guess > secretNumber) {